AkashShanker321/jovo-framework/README.md

     },

     HelloWorldIntent() {
         this.ask('Hello World!
-What\'s your name?', 'Please tell me your name.');
+What\'s your name?', 'Please tell your name.');
     },

     MyNameIsIntent() {